Last update: 11.25.2018

 One downside on the privacy front is that Speedify is based in the United States.
 The US, as a member of the Five Eyes intelligence alliance, is known for carrying out mass government surveillance, as well as corporate surveillance.

 Smartphone and PC users can utilize the universal Speedify VPN UI app to get internet access.
-However, there is one feature seen on PCs that is not available on a smartphone.
-This feature is known as the “Super Secure Mode.”
+The Windows app used to offer users a feature known as the “Super Secure Mode,” which was found under Settings->Privacy.

 Speed & Performance